stakater/mto-docs/README.md

 ## Take update on git submodule

-This project contains two git submodules and if you wish to take an update on them, you can use this command:
+This project contains a git submodule and if you wish to take an update on it, you can use this command:

 ```bash
 git submodule update --init --recursive --remote
 ```

-checkout `.gitmodules` to see what git submodules have been linked here.
+view `.gitmodules` file to see linked git submodules.

 ## Build locally